alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 1. Pros:

-   * Diffusion model show a new method to generate data with high-quality.
+   * Diffusion model shows a new method to generate data with high quality.
-   * Data generated using this family of model avoids mode collapse, which leads to higher number in likelihood score.
+   * Data generated using this family of models avoid mode collapse, which leads to a higher number in likelihood score.

 2. Cons: